-252.227-7018 Rights in Noncommercial Technical Data and Computer Software -- Small Business Innovative Research (SBIR) Program (FEB 2014).
-This clause applies only if the delivery of noncommercial technical data or computer software to the Government is required under Buyer's prime contract.
+252.227-7018 Rights in Noncommercial Technical Data and Computer Software -- Small Business Innovative Research (SBIR) Program Deviation (MAR 2020).
+(DEVIATION 2020-00007).
+This clause applies whenever any noncommercial technical data or computer software is to be obtained from Seller or a subcontractor for delivery to the Government.